dylburger/adhocanalysis.tools/what-makes-an-ad-hoc-tool.md

 What is an ad hoc analysis tool?
 What makes these tools useful for the average user, and what makes these tools truly good?

-**An analysis tool qualifies as "ad hoc" if you can answer arbitrary questions**.
+**An analysis tool qualifies as "ad hoc" if you can use it to answer arbitrary questions**.
 You’re not limited to seeing fixed charts and dashboards - you can explore data on your own.

 Consider the business of Uber.
 Employees may want to ask questions like: